 Hard Tail (HT) and Full-Suspension (FS)

-This is the Stack and Reach article, including our custom Charts, that was referred to by FAT-BIKE.com, in their FAT CAMP Tech Talk Show (pod cast #19, aired January 7th 2017).
+The following STACK and REACH research article, including our custom sizing Charts, was reviewed by FAT-BIKE.com, in their FAT CAMP Tech Talk Show (on pod cast #19, aired January 7th 2017).

 OK, so what the heck is STACK and REACH..?